 Broadly speaking, the rainiest months are from September to October.
-The monsoon has a different length on each coast though: roughly May to October on the west coast and September until December on the east coast.
+That goes for the country as a whole, though in the south, the monsoon has a different length on each coast:

 If you’re travelling through the Southeast Asia region, then keep in mind the monsoon in other countries can be the opposite of Thailand.
 For instance, Indonesia has its dry season from May to September, which is when it’s rainy season in most of Thailand, so you may wish to consider the order in which you visit the countries.

 - Bangkok’s Most Weird Attractions – Renegade Travels

 - Things I Avoided in Bangkok (and Why You Should Too) – Plan Save Travel